What Should You Be Doing?

-It’s not enough to have a bright and shiny website.
+It’s not enough to just have a bright and shiny website.
 The old adage ‘build it and they will come’ just doesn’t apply when it comes to getting your website and your business seen online.
-You have to have the latest marketing buzzword, you have to have a strategy.
+You have to have the latest of marketing buzzwords, you have to have a strategies, and specifically internet marketing strategies.

 You’ll obviously already know who your clients or customers are, where they hangout, where they shop, what car they drive, where they live and how much they earn – you do know this don’t you?
 So now you’ll know what your unique sales proposition (usp) is and how you need to talk to and attract these people – won’t you?